 The General Assembly, in its resolution 78/225, underlined the important role of the Commission on Crime Prevention and Criminal Justice in actively contributing to the accelerated implementation of the 2030 Agenda, within its mandate, and in contributing to the lead -up and follow-up to the Sustainable Development Goals Summit held in September 2023.
-It requested the Commission to encourage Member States presenting voluntary national reviews at the High-level Political Forum on sustainable development to share their experiences, progress made, challenges and impediments in implementing those aspects of the 2030 Agenda that are related to the work of the Commission.
+It requested the Commission on Crime Prevention and Criminal Justice to encourage Member States presenting voluntary national reviews at the High-level Political Forum on sustainable development to share their experiences, progress made, challenges and impediments in implementing those aspects of the 2030 Agenda that are related to the work of the Commission.
 It also invited Member States and stakeholders to provide to the Commission views on how the Commission can contribute to the accelerated implementation of the 2030 Agenda, in particular Sustainable Development Goal 16, and requested the Commission to transmit that information along with the outcome of its consideration to the HLPF in 2024.

-The review of SDG 16 at the HLPF 2024 will assess the progress achieved thus far since the last review of SDG 16 at HLPF in 2021 and in the context of all of the issues included in this note.
+The review of SDG 16 at the HLPF 2024 will assess the progress achieved thus far since the last review of SDG 16 at HLPF in 2021.
 The review aims to take stock of progress, gaps, challenges and opportunities, and to provide options for accelerating SDG 16 implementation.
 It will also explore how the interlinkages with other goals can be leveraged for more comprehensive and sustainable outcomes.